Azure-Samples/azure-search-multiple-regions/README.md

 Import data from Cosmos DB NoSQL automatically to multiple search services using [indexers](https://learn.microsoft.com/azure/search/search-howto-index-cosmosdb).
 This approach is based on having nearly identical data on two instances of Cognitive Search.

 For synchronization, this sample uses scheduled [indexers to pull data into a search index](https://learn.microsoft.com/azure/search/search-what-is-data-import#pulling-data-into-an-index).
 On each search service, the indexers run at 5 minute intervals, and both data sources point to the same [Cosmos DB Account](https://learn.microsoft.com/azure/cosmos-db/resource-model) and database.
 A 5-minute interval is considered the minimum for indexer schedules.
-If you require more frequent synchronization, consider another option.
+If you require more frequent synchronization, consider the Change Feed option.

 ![Cosmos DB Indexer Sync Architecture](./media/IndexerSyncArchitecture.png)

 1. From the command line tool, navigate to the `bicep` directory in the sample.
-If you're using Windows, the folder path might be `C:\Users\<USER-NAME>\azure-search-multiple-regions\bicep>`.

 1. Optionally, review the bicep file (cosmosdb-indexer-sync.bicep) or parameters file (cosmosdb-indexer-sync.parameters.json).
 Feel free to change attributes, such as the primary or secondary regions, or the resource names.